parcel-bundler/website/src/features/scope-hoisting.md

 ### `sideEffects: false`

-When `sideEffects: false` is specified in the `package.json`, Parcel can skip processing some assets entirely (e.g. not transpile the `lodash` function that weren't imported) or not include them in the output bundle at all (e.g. because that asset merely does reexporting).
+When `sideEffects: false` is specified in the `package.json`, Parcel can skip processing some assets entirely (e.g. not transpiling the `lodash` function that weren't imported) or not include them in the output bundle at all (e.g. because that asset merely does reexporting).

 ## How It Really Works